tsabat/reading-log/README.md

 # Reading App

-A simple application for tracking reading sessions.
+A simple application for tracking reading activities.

 ## Features

-- Track reading sessions with duration and description
+- Track reading logs with duration and description
-- CRUD operations for managing reading sessions
+- CRUD operations for managing reading logs
 - API built with FastAPI and SQLModel
 - Support for both SQLite (local development) and PostgreSQL (production)